 - Drive calmly and with special attention to emergency vehicles.

 - Do not block access to roadways for emergency vehicles or other evacuees.

 - THIS WILL BE THE LAST NOTICE YOU WILL RECEIVE

 - Check in at an emergency shelter.
 Whether you stay there or not, your checking in will help others know that you are safe at Safe and Well Community

 - Take pets to a Pet Evacuation Center.

 - Do not attempt to re-enter the fire area until it is declared safe by law enforcement.

 GO EARLYLong before evacuation seems likely, READY, SET and GO!

-A PDF version of this Quick Guide can be downloaded here
+A PNG version of this Quick Guide can be downloaded here